-Pay for entry-level, non-skilled average $10 per hour.
-Pay for skilled or journeyman positions range from $13 to $16 per hour.
+Pay for entry-level, non-skilled average $9-$10 per hour.
+Pay for skilled or journeyman positions average $17-$18 per hour.
 Licensed electricians often go into business for themselves where the income potential is unlimited.
 In this high-demand job market, many employers are willing to pay for their employees' additional training.
 Learn more about careers, skills, salaries, and job outlook for electrical technicians and electricians.

 What are the working conditions for those in electrical careers?